04 Feb Why Top Brands Invest $150K In Google Analytics 360

 $150K is a significant investment to make in your data, especially when you could put it towards greater ad spend, or even hire a new back end developer.
 So how do top brands justify the upgrade to the enterprise version of Google Analytics?

-The answer is simple: upgrading to Google Analytics 360 provides a boost to ROI and increases ROAS so that brands have the dollars that support investments in ad spend and employees.
-When implemented and used correctly, Google Analytics 360 is more than just an investment in data— it’s a money-making machine.
-Let’s walk through some of the main benefits of Google Analytics 360 for your business.
+The answer is simple: upgrading to Google Analytics 360 (GA360) provides a boost to ROI and increases ROAS so that brands have the dollars that support investments in ad spend and employees.
+When implemented and used correctly, GA360 is more than just an investment in data— it’s a money-making machine.
+Let’s walk through some of the main benefits of enterprise analytics Google Analytics 360 for your business.

 Insights Support Increased Ad Spend in Performing Channels